THIS REVIEW CONTAINS SPOILERS FOR WONDER WOMAN 1984

 Wonder Woman 1984 took the internet by storm when the initial review embargo lifted, causing the film to plummet from a certified fresh rating on Rotten Tomatoes to only 65%.
 I’ll let you be the judge of how accurate Rotten Tomatoes is or isn’t.
 I very rarely base my excitement for a new film or my proceeding critique on the tomato score anyway— and to be fair, I’ve loved films with low scores before—and while I assumed that some of the reviews came from toxic trolls, I do agree with some of the criticisms leveled at film.

 Patty Jenkins’s sequel to her 2017 smash hit Wonder Woman offers a message of hope and unity I think the world could use right now, but the concept of wishes and the decision to structuring an entire movie around the classic warning of “be careful what you wish for” didn’t land for me.
-The film still entertained me, I adore Gal Gadot in the role of Diana Prince and I’ll always admire the talent of Jenkins, who is quickly becoming one of my favorite directors.
+The film still entertained me, I enjoy Gal Gadot in the role of Diana Prince and I’ll always admire the talent of Jenkins, who is quickly becoming one of my favorite directors.
 I know that the Internet is full of Wonder Woman 1984 hot takes, but I thought I’d add my voice to the mix.
 Here are my takeaways from Wonder Woman 1984.

 Cheetah Defied My Expectations but Ultimately Went Nowhere